 Merchandise isn’t always the best choice for rewards because it can take more points or miles to cover the cost of an item than buying it in stores or online.
 So, it may feel like you are saving money, but you may have spent more than the product was worth.

-Cashback, points, and miles are a great way to save money with a rewards card.
-Consider all your options before redeeming points to make sure you aren’t leaving cash at the table.
+Cash back, points, and miles are a great way to save money with a rewards card.
+Consider all your options before redeeming points to make sure you aren’t leaving cash on the table.